 Course Code: 4cl

-Learn how content literacy affects formative assessments and summative assessments.
-Finally, make a plan to use the best of what's new, keep the best of what you've already got, and enjoy being a great 21st century teacher.
-You will examine tools you can use to integrate the CCSS with your existing lesson plans and your school's curriculum.
+In the final lesson for this course, you'll make a plan to use the best of what's new, keep the best of what you've already got, and enjoy being a great 21st century teacher.
+This lesson will wrap up everything you've learned throughout this course, and you'll examine tools you can use to integrate the CCSS with your existing lesson plans and your school's curriculum.